Meet the Freedom Family

 ~ Ginger Kathrens

 The bittersweet reality of caring for so many older horses is facing their inevitable loss.
-In early 2023, we said goodbye to Cavalita, a beautiful and ever-wild spirit, at the age of 30.
+In early 2023, we said goodbye to Cavalita, a beautiful and ever-wild spirit, at the age of 24.
 In the fall of 2024, we mourned the passing of Moshi, age 25.
+And, in 2025, we said “Goodbye” to Mystery - age 32.

 With the passing of Trigger (first documented by Ginger Kathrens as a newborn for the 1997 BBC production “Spirit of the Mustang”) in 2021, today, the Freedom Family lives in a single band of mares.
 Evita, Sierra, Mystery, Mae West, and her daughter Josie; Moshi’s daughters Chalupa and Lily; along with Chalupa’s daughter, Winter.
 In late August of 2020, Mae West and Trigger gave us the surprise of a lifetime…a new filly we named Calamity Jane.
 In 2024, we also welcomed Kestrel and Malayna—Pryor horses removed in the 2012 roundup—to the Freedom Family.